 I configured an Amazon Simple Storage Service (Amazon S3) event notification to trigger my AWS Lambda function.
-Why doesn't the function trigger as expected when the event occurs?
+Why doesn't the function trigger when the event occurs?

 Confirm that all of the following are correctly configured:

 Amazon S3 event type

-When you configure an Amazon S3 event notification, you specify which supported Amazon S3 event types (such as PUT, POST, COPY, and CompleteMultipartUpload) cause Amazon S3 to send the notification.
-If an event type that you didn't specify occurs in your S3 bucket, Amazon S3 doesn't send the notification (and doesn't trigger your Lambda function).
+When configuring an Amazon S3 event notification, you must specify which supported Amazon S3 event types cause Amazon S3 to send the notification.
+If an event type that you didn't specify occurs in your S3 bucket, Amazon S3 doesn't send the notification.

 Object key name filters

-You can configure Amazon S3 event notifications to use object key name filtering.
-When configured, Amazon S3 publishes notifications (and triggers your Lambda function) only for objects with a certain key name prefix or suffix.
+If an Amazon S3 event notification is configured to use object key name filtering, notifications are published only for objects with a certain key name prefix or suffix.

-If you use any of these special characters in the value of the prefix or suffix, you must enter them in URL-encoded (percent-encoded) format:
+If you use any of the following special characters in the value of the prefix or suffix, you must enter them in URL-encoded (percent-encoded) format:

 - ASCII character ranges 00–1F hex (0–31 decimal) and 7F (127 decimal)